Code-Institute-Submissions/ms1_d_r_plastering/README.md

 ## Changes In Functionality / Design

-I have since decided to use a modal for the pop up form (Get a Quote) - it does not adopt the design from the wireframe above.

 It was decided that the 'get a quote' form was to be different from the contact us form.
 As they serve two different purposes.
+I have since decided to use a modal for the pop up form (Get a Quote), as opposed to the contact form originally developed using wireframes.

-Multiple Testimonials were added to the page - using a Bootstrap carousel - this will support user confidence in the business.
+Multiple Testimonials were added to the home page - using a Bootstrap carousel - this will support user confidence in the business, by providing more examples.

 -----